revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-It will read the content from the file.txt until end of file.
+It will read the content from the file.txt until the end of file.

 <details><summary><b>Explanation</b></summary>